kaihendry/dabase.com/content/blog/TASCAM-DR-40-noise.md

 ---
 title: "TASCAM DR 40 background Noise"
 date: 2020-04-11T09:33:34+08:00
+description: Portable recorders with XLRs are noisy for me, USB is probably better
 ---

 Thanks Stephan for borrowing me the device.
 The following tests are all USB